jwshartle/S3T2TM2/Design Doc.md

 **_Preconditions:_**

--   Task name must already exist in database
+Task name must already exist in database
--   User must be admin, or original task creator
+User must be admin, or original task creator

 **_Postconditions:_**

--   Task table values should be updated in database
+Task table values should be updated in database
--   Task information should be updated on Group Board of all participating users
+Task information should be updated on Group Board of all participating users

 **_Flow of events:_**
-Admin/User presses ‘Edit’ button on task card
+→Admin/User presses ‘Edit’ button on task card

-System opens ‘Edit task’ page in GUI
+←System opens ‘Edit task’ page in GUI

-Admin/User changes data entries, clicks “Save changes”
+→Admin/User changes data entries, clicks “Save changes”

-Task tables updated in database
+←Task tables updated in database

-System notifies users of task update
+←System notifies users of task update

 ### **Use Case #19: Add note to task**